Getting Started

 C-c C-f Fill hole with a given.
 Cursor on a ?; replaces it with conclude <goal> by <label> for an in-scope hypothesis whose formula equals the goal.
 Auto-applies on a single match; otherwise prompts.

 C-c C-a Ask AI to fill the ? at point.
-Spawns an LLM-driven proof-completion sidecar; emacs stays interactive while the model iterates (up to 5 attempts, first valid proof wins).
-Requires API-key configuration — see AI-assisted proof completion in Emacs below.
+Spawns an LLM-driven proof-completion sidecar; Emacs stays interactive while the model iterates (up to 5 attempts, first valid proof wins).
+Requires API-key configuration — see AI-assisted proof completion in Emacs.

 For full details — including troubleshooting, customization, and a manual smoke test — see editor/emacs/README.md.